This post may contain affiliate links. Please see my disclosure policy for details.

 The Trakai bus station is an obvious station when you get there.
 Don’t worry, it’s not a random bus stop on the side of the road!

-It will most likely be your first stop on the bus, so when you pull into a station look out for a Trakai sign and head on out.
+It will most likely be your first stop on the bus, so when you pull into a station lookout for a Trakai sign and head on out.

 I will warn you now, Trakai bus station is located around 2.5 kilometres from the castle.
 But, the walk is flat and picturesque.
 So, it shouldn’t take more than 30 minutes to reach.

 In winter, they do have a little Christmas train that runs from the bus station and back for just 2 Euros.
-So, you can save your legs and arrive to the castle in style!
+So, you can save your legs and arrive at the castle in style!

 Heading back from Trakai to Vilnius